R3Conclave/conclave-core-sdk/docs/docs/dcap.md

 docker run --device /dev/sgx/enclave --device /dev/sgx/provision ...
 ```

-!!! note
+!!!Note

     Azure offers a "Confidential Kubernetes" service.
 At this time, we haven't tested Conclave with that.
 If you try it,
     let us and the community know if it works (conclave-discuss@groups.io)

 ## Running a Conclave Application
 After setting up the machine, you can follow the [Compiling and running](running-hello-world.md) tutorial to run the `hello-world` sample.